-The total pension liability was determined by an actuarial valuation as of September 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of September 30, 2020 was determined by an actuarial valuation as of September 30, 2019, using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.75%

 Projected Salary Increases 3.25% to 5%

 Investment Rate of Return 7.70%

 Net of pension plan investment expense

-The actuarial assumptions used in the actuarial valuation as of September 30, 2017, were based on the results of an actuarial experience study for the period October 1, 2010 through September 30, 2015.
+The actuarial assumptions used in the actuarial valuation as of September 30, 2019, were based on the results of an investigation of the economic and demographic experience for the TRS based upon participant data as of September 30, 2015.
+The Board of Control accepted and approved these changes in September 2016 which became effective at the beginning of fiscal year 2016.

-Mortality rates for TRS were based on the sex distinct RP-2000 White Collar Mortality Table Projected to 2020 using Scale BB and adjusted 115% for males and 112% for females age 78 and older.
-The rates of disabled mortality were based on the RP-2000 Disabled Mortality Table Projected to 2020 using scale BB and adjusted 105% for males and 120% for females.
+Mortality rates for TRS were based on the RP-2000 White Collar Mortality Table projected to 2020 using Scale BB and adjusted 115% for males and 112% for females age 78 and older.